-A. The Medicaid agend cy representative with whom CMS should communicate regarding the waiver is:
+A. The Medicaid age ency representative with whom CMS should communicate regarding the waiver is:

 Last Name:

-Ivy
+Rhodes

-First Name: Catherine
+First Name: Lynnette

-Title:
+Title: Lymette

-Executive Deputy Director, Service Delivery and Administration
+Title.
+Executive Director, Medical Assistance Plans

 Agency:

-Division of Medical Assistance Programs, Department of Community Health
+Georgia Department of Community Health

+Address:

-Address: 2 Peachtree Street, NW
+2 Peachtree Street, N.W.

-Address 2: 2 Todonace Sueet, TVI
+Address 2: 36th Floor

-37th Floor

-City:
+City: 354111001

+City.
 Atlanta

 State: Georgia

+Zip:

-Zip: 30303
+30303

-Phone: (40.4) (51.6000

-(404) 651-6889 Ext: TTY
+Phone: (404) 656-7513 Ext: TTY

 Fax:

-(404) 656-8366

-E-mail:
+E-mail: lrhodes@dch.ga.gov

-catherine.ivy@dch.ga.gov

-B. If applicable, the sta ate operating agency representative with whom CMS should communicate regarding the waiver is:
+B. If applicable, the state Last Name: e operating agency representative with whom CMS should communicate regarding the waiver is:

-Last Name:

-Caseman

-First Name: Ashleigh
+First Name: Caseman Ashleigh

-Title:

-Director of Waiver Services
+Title: Director of Waiver Services

 Agency: Department of Behavioral Health and Developmental Disabilities (DBHDD)

-Address: 2 Peachtree Street, NW
+Address: 2 Peachtree Street, N.W.

-Address 2:

-~ 22nd Floor
+Address 2: 22nd Floor

-City: Atlanta

-State: Georgia
+City: State: Atlanta Georgia

-Zip: 30303
+Zip: 30303-3142

-Phone:

-(404) 463-1799 Ext: TTY
+Phone: (404) 463-1799 Ext: TTY

 Fax: (404) 657-2310

-E-mail:

-ashleigh.caseman@dbhdd.ga.gov
+E-mail: ashleigh.caseman@dbhdd.ga.gov

-8. Authorizing Sig gnature
+8. Authorizing Signature

-Security Act.
-The state a certification requiremen if applicable, from the o Medicaid agency to CM Upon approval by CMS services to the specified with Appendices A through J, constitutes the state's request for a waiver under §1915(c) of the Social assures that all materials referenced in this waiver application (including standards, licensure and its) are readily available in print or electronic form upon request to CMS through the Medicaid agency or, perating agency specified in Appendix A. Any proposed changes to the waiver will be submitted by the S in the form of waiver amendments.
-In the waiver application serves as the state's authority to provide home and community-based waiver target groups.
-The state attests that it will abide by all provisions of the approved waiver and will be waiver in accordance with the assurances specified in Section 5 and the additional requirements specified est.
+This document, together with Appendices A through J, constitutes the state's request for a waiver under §1915(c) of the Social Security Act.
+The state assures that all materials referenced in this waiver application (including standards, licensure and certification requirements) are readily available in print or electronic form upon request to CMS through the Medicaid agency or, if applicable, from the operating agency specified in Appendix A. Any proposed changes to the waiver will be submitted by the Medicaid agency to CMS in the form of waiver amendments.

+Upon approval by CMS, the waiver application serves as the state's authority to provide home and community-based waiver services to the specified target groups.
+The state attests that it will abide by all provisions of the approved waiver and will continuously operate the waiver in accordance with the assurances specified in Section 5 and the additional requirements specified

+in Section 6 of the red quest.

 Signature:

 State Medicaid Director or Designee

 Submission Date:

 Note: The Signature and Submission Date fields will be automatically completed when the State Medicaid Director submits the application.

-Last Name: Rhodes
+Last Name:

+Rhodes

-First Name: Lynnette
+First Name: Lymnatta

-Title:
+TO A Lynnette

-A Executive Director, Division of Medical Assistance Plans
+Title: Executive Director, Medical Assistance Plans

-Agency: 14/40/2020
+Agency:

+Ge

+Address:

+2

+Address 2: 36th Floor

+City:

+y - Atlanta

+State: Georgia

+Zip:

+30303

+Phone:

+(404) 656-7513 Ext: TTY

 Fax:

 E-mail:

 Attachments

-lrhodes@dch.ga.gov
+A 4 1 4 114 115 weithan Dlan